Bydgoszcz Architects (1850–1970s): Carl Rose

 Carl Emil Heinrich Rose was born on December 11, 1864, in Barth near Stralsund.
 He studied in a realschule in Barth and then in Stralsund.

 In 1882, he began his practical apprenticeship in Bromberg in the company run by his uncle, mason master Albert Rose, established in 1866.
 He attended a technical school in Buxtehude, where he graduated and passed the master builder 's exam (Baugewerksmeister).
-After a 4-semester technical college in Berlin district of Charlottenburg, he traveled to gain experience to Denmark, Sweden and Norway.
+After a 4-semester at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), he traveled to gain experience to Denmark, Sweden and Norway.
 At the beginning of September 1890, he returned to Bydgoszcz to take over his uncle's firm.
 He was professionally active in the city until 1920.

 He was a member of the Silesian-Poznan Building Trade Association (Schlesisch-Posenschen Baugewerks Berufsgenossenschaft) and from June 7, 1898, he belonged to the Janus Masonic lodge in Bydgoszcz.